 - Develop your quantitative skills, even if it is a painful and unpleasant experience.
 Not just statistics, but experimental design, modeling, sampling, etc. Too many people in the field do not understand sampling biases and basic principles underlying statistical analyses.

-- Read Stuart Hurlbert’s paper on “Pseudoreplication and the design of ecological field experiments” published in Ecological Monographs.
+- Read the Wasserstein et al. (2019) “Moving to a world beyond “P<0.05″” editorial in The American Statistician, and embrace the lessons into your own work.
+Read Stuart Hurlbert’s paper on “Pseudoreplication and the design of ecological field experiments” published in Ecological Monographs, and do the same.
 Repeat once a year.

 - Attend and present your work at non-marine mammal conferences, not just taxon-oriented (like the American Society for Mammalogists) or regional meetings, but discipline-oriented meetings (Animal Behaviour Society, Society for Behavioural Ecology, etc).

 - Read question-oriented journals, not just taxon-oriented journals.